-So here I am, after the explosion in Beirut, we were allowed to get tourist visa in France.
+So here I am, after the explosion in Beirut, we were allowed to get a tourist visa in France.
 I got one and flew to Paris, thanks to many suggestions and help I got previously from Questionmark.
 I got the needed information about asylum and I applied for it in Lille, France.

 I was scared at the beginning, I did not know anybody in this city.
 But people here are so helpful and nice, they hosted me without even knowing who I am.
 I changed five houses in the first month.
-Now I live with a nice person until I get the asylum approval.
+Now I live with a nice person until I get asylum approval.

-Meanwhile the government pays us a bit so we can eat and stay alive, they provide us with free insurance, too.
+Meanwhile, the government pays us a bit so we can eat and stay alive, they provide us with free insurance, too.
 I had so many doubts about this big step, but now I say I'm so glad I did it.
 Here, I feel happy and safe.
-People do not judge me because I am gay nor because i am HIV positive.
+People do not judge me because I am gay nor because I am HIV positive.
 I made a few friends and can't wait to start working once I have my papers.

 I am looking to start a new life from the beginning.
-For all of you who are having the same problems, do not hesitate to leave places that keep you down for a destination where you can be yourself, live proud and free. 🏳️🌈❤️
+For all of you who are having the same problems, do not hesitate to leave places that keep you down for a destination where you can be yourself, live proud and be free. 🏳️🌈❤️

 Note from Questionmark